Souvenir Shopping in Downtown Truckee

 Word After Word Bookshop 10052 Donner Pass Road

 I love to read and I find that I need to replenish my supply of books at least once while we are on vacation in Tahoe.
-I was heartbroken when the local bookshop went out of business 3 years ago and I didn’t know how I was going to survive the summer without a nearby bookstore.
-Luckily, Word after Word Bookshop came to the rescue and opened its doors last year right in the center of downtown Truckee.
+I was heartbroken when the local bookshop went out of business several years ago and I didn’t know how I was going to survive the summer without a nearby bookstore.
+Luckily, Word after Word Bookshop came to the rescue and opened its doors right in the center of downtown Truckee.
 Last summer they moved down the street to an even larger location.
 They offer a great selection of the hottest books and classic favorites for all ages.
 An antique typewriter sits in a corner and invites customers age 10+ to type up a sentence or two about their favorite book and hang it on the wall above.

 Cooking Gallery 10084 Donner Pass Rd, Truckee, CA

 The Cooking Gallery has been in business for over 40 years and carries everything you could possibly need (and a few things you didn’t even know you needed) for your kitchen.
 Their selection includes kitchen cookware, cooking utensils and accessories, small kitchen appliances, gourmet foods, cookbooks, candles, and much more.
 If you like to spend time in the kitchen or need a gift for someone who does, I would check out the Cooking Gallery the next time you are in downtown Truckee.

 California 89 10156 Donner Pass Road, Truckee, CA